 With an abundance of bare branches and twigs piercing the winter skies, it seems like the obvious thing to do is to take a closer look at them.
-Of course it took Barb’s Twig Challenge to draw my attention to it ;o) – sometimes it is hard to see what is right before your eyes, so I am always so grateful to Barb and her wonderful nature challenges!
+Of course, it took Barb’s Twig Challenge to draw my attention to it – sometimes it is hard to see what is right before your eyes, so I am always so grateful to Barb and her wonderful nature challenges!

-Doing a bit of research before the lesson, I thought I would pop onto the Nature Detectives website and see if they had any free ‘twiggy’ downloads.
+After I had done my preparation before the lesson, I thought I would pop onto the Nature Detectives website and see if they had any free ‘twiggy’ downloads.
 They did!
 Quite a few actually.

 I found this great twig identification sheet which I thought was just perfect to take along with us on our walk to help us identify some of our finds.

 Armed with our nature collection bags, and some twiggy vocabulary (short discussion prior to setting off) – we headed out into the great outdoors.